gmartim/ifood-backend-advanced-test/README.md

 ### Bluemix

 It is a Platform as a Service (PaaS), besides others implementations, that offers a high availability and high performance environment, if can be easily scalable, horizontally and vertically.

+### API

+API's documentation is automatically generated using Swagger.
+You can check it opening [Swagger UI](http://localhost:8080/swagger-ui.html) on your browser.